-The Audit Committee(or equivalent) to monitor and review the integrity of financial reporting and the Company's internal financial control systems and risk management systems.
+The Board has established a separate Audit Committee to monitor and review the integrity of financial reporting and the Company's internal financial control systems and risk management systems.

 As the Company continues to evolve, the Board will enhance the processes and procedures to manage and report on material business risk, and may engage external risk management consultants to assist.